travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

     if: branch = master
 ```

-At the moment, stages that are found to be excluded will be skipped silently.
+Stages that do not match the condition will be skipped silently.

 ### Conditional Jobs

-Jobs can be included or excluded by specifying a condition on `jobs.include`:
+Jobs can be filtered out by specifying a condition on `jobs.include`:

 ```yaml
 jobs: